LabrieCam/CSC-305-Playlist-Generator/UserResearch.md

 - Ability to fully make your own playlist.

 **Team Action (if any):**
-We listed 9 features, the team will most likely have to cut down to top features that users want the most.
+We listed 9 features, the team will most likely have to shorten least wanted features and focus on top ranked features that users want the most.